A nine-goal thriller at Fulham and Romero rescues Spurs – Football Weekly

 Very good.
 I don't want to pick on him because Beto is no better.

-I think Beto has got one goal this season Tierna Barry still hasn't scored.
+I think Beto has got one goal this season. season Tierna Barry still hasn't scored.

-Yeah, I very much get the impression that those three are working the other subject.
+Yeah, I very much get the impression that those three are working in something.
 Look, let's not give the ball to him because he is not going to do anything.

 Yeah, I mean, it's an interesting one, isn't it?